Neural network reconstructions for the Hubble parameter, growth rate and distance modulus: Cosmological and statistical background

 \section{Cosmological and statistical background}

-In this section we introduce some of the cosmological models, functions and datasets used throughout this work.
-We also provide a brief overview of the relevant concepts of Bayesian inference and the essentials of Artificial Neural Networks.
-Along this paper we use the geometric unit system where $ \hbar = c = 8\pi G = 1$.
+This section introduces the cosmological models, functions, and datasets used throughout this work. \minorchanges{The datasets are used to develop the model-independent reconstructions with our method and the cosmological models are used to compare these reconstructions with the theoretical predictions.} We also provide a brief overview of the relevant concepts of Bayesian inference\minorchanges{, which we use as a consistency test for the results of our neural network reconstructions,} and of the essential elements of Artificial Neural Networks\minorchanges{, which are the core of our proposed method}.
+Throughout this paper we use the geometric unit system where $ \hbar = c = 8\pi G = 1$.